 Getting Around Brussels

-The best way to get around Brussels is on its extensive public transit system, the Brussels Intercommunal Transport Company (often referred to by its French acronym STIB).
-There is a special bus line, the Airport Line, that provides an express service from the Brussels Airport (BRU) to the European District, which is about 2 miles east of the city center.
+The best way to get around Brussels is on its extensive public transit system, the Brussels Intercommunal Transport Company (often referred to by its French acronym, STIB).
+Trains run every 15 minutes from Brussels Airport (BRU) to central Brussels.
+There are three major train stations: Brussels Central Station, located in the heart of the city; Brussels-South, which sits southwest of the city center; and Brussels-North, just north of the city center.

 Biking is also popular in Belgium with bike rentals available across the city through companies like Villo! and Pro Velo.
 There are even waterbuses from May through October, which will take you between Brussels, Van Praet and Vilvoorde on the canal.

 Utilizing the city's public transportation system is a great way to give your feet a break in between touring the city by foot.
 The Brussels Intermunicipal Transport Company manages the city's metro, tram and bus system.
 The network encompasses four metro lines, 17 tram and 50 bus lines.
 There is also a night bus network called Noctis that runs on Friday and Saturday from 12:20 a.m. to 3 a.m.
 There are 11 routes operating within the Noctis network.

 Single journey fares, which include transfers during 60 minutes after the first validation, cost 2.10 euros (about $2.25).
 Day passes and tickets for the airport bus are also available, as are reloadable cards.
 Remember to validate your ticket each time you use any public transportation vehicle as failing to do so can result in a fine.
 Most vehicles within the network operate from 6 a.m. to midnight daily.

 Though it can be difficult to explore all of Brussels by foot, sightseeing within districts is best done on your ow two feet.
 You can find a walking guide to several popular neighborhoods on the Visit Brussels website.